-- All car parking is encouraged to be provided internally in the basement or at the rear of the building to avoid a parking-dominated site frontage.
-Where this is not possible, provide landscaping opportunities to enhance visual amenity and site address. - Visitor parking is recommended to be situated with access to premises entrances. - Long term staff parking and loading bays are recommended to be provided close to the back of house area. - Generally, it is recommended that the car parking spaces be broken up by tree islands at a rate of at least one island per four spaces, where feasible.
+- Car parking should be either located internally in the basement or at the rear of the building to avoid a carparking dominated site frontage.
+Where this is not possible, provide landscaping opportunities to enhance visual amenity break up carparking areas and site address. - Long term staff parking and loading bays should be sited close to the back of house area. - Generally, it is recommended that the car parking spaces be broken up by tree islands at a rate of at least one island per four spaces, where feasible.

-Image 4 : Element Park, Clyde North - Car park dominated frontage provides minimum street activation.
+Image 4 : Element Park, Clyde North